BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

   solved by either one of these two options:

-    Done 1.require that dividendIn100Scale has changed once. create new variable of tracking the change of dividend.
+    Done 1.require that dividendIn100Scale has changed once. create new variable of tracking the change of dividend >> dividendChange ==true when inputDividend.

     Unused 2.require that dividendIn100Scale >= 0.
 But this has a flaw that sometimes, dividend can be 0 too.

 2. admin can not inputdividend percent =0

   solved by taking the requirement out.

+3.//to reset the dividend change >>

+  admin must put the dividend ratio every payment round, otherwise users can not remove their stake.

+        added dividendChange = false; every time admin distribute reward

+  admin can remove users' stakes by distributeReward.